55 Cancri: Planets of 55 Cancri A

 In 2005, Jack Wisdom combined three data sets and drew two distinct conclusions: that the 2.8-day planet was an alias and that there was a Neptune-scale planet with a period near 261 days.
 Fischer et al. (2008) reported new observations that they said confirmed the existence of the 2.8-day planet, as first reported by McArthur et al. (2004), and a 260-day Neptune-sized planet, as first reported by Wisdom (2005).
 However, Dawson and Fabrycky (2010) concluded that the 2.8-day planet was indeed an alias, as suggested by Wisdom (2005), and that the correct period was 0.7365 of a day.

 In 2007, Fisher et al. confirmed the existence of the 260-day planet proposed in 2005 by Wisdom.
-This planet, 55 Cancri f, was the first occurrence of a fifth extrasolar planet in one system.
-With a similar mass to c, it has a 260-day orbit, towards the inner edge of 55 Cancri A's habitable zone.
-The planet itself is not thought to be conducive to life, but hypothetical moons in principle could maintain at least water and life.
+This planet, 55 Cancri Af, was the first occurrence of a fifth extrasolar planet in one system.
+With a similar mass to Ac, it has a 260-day orbit, towards the inner edge of 55 Cancri A's habitable zone.

-The planet e's eccentricity is poorly defined; varying values between 0 and 0.4 does not significantly improve the fit, so an eccentricity of 0.2 was assumed.
-Taking interactions between the planets into account results in a near-zero orbital eccentricity.

 Astrometric observations with the Hubble Space Telescope measured an inclination of 53° of the outer planet d, though this result relies on the precise orbital parameters which have been substantially revised since this was published.
-The observed transits of e suggest an orbit normal inclined within 9° to the line-of-sight, and a possible detection of the transit of an extended atmosphere around 55 Cancri b would, if confirmed, imply that it too is in an orbit that is close to edge-on.
-Between them, no measurement of c's nor f's inclinations have been made.
+The observed transits of e suggest an orbit normal inclined within 9° to the line-of-sight, and a possible detection of the transit of an extended atmosphere around 55 Cancri Ab would, if confirmed, imply that it too is in an orbit that is close to edge-on.
+Between them, no measurement of Ac's nor Af's inclinations have been made.
 It had been thought that with five planets, the system cannot deviate far from coplanar in order to maintain stability.
 An attempt to measure the spin-orbit misalignment of the innermost planet reported that it was in a nearly polar orbit, but this interpretation of the data has since been challenged by a subsequent study, with noted inconsistencies between the implied and measured stellar rotation.

 The approximate ratios of periods of adjacent orbits are (proceeding outward): 1:20, 1:3, 1:6, 1:20.
-The nearly 1:3 ratio between 55 Cancri b and c is apparently a near resonance, rather than a genuine mean motion resonance.
+The nearly 1:3 ratio between 55 Cancri Ab and Ac is apparently a near resonance, rather than a genuine mean motion resonance.

+A 2025 study found that a four-planet model with Ab, Ac, Ae and Af as planets, accounting for the stellar activity cycle, explains the observed radial velocities at least as well as a five-planet model with 55 Cancri Ad.
+Therefore, 55 Cancri Ad remains unconfirmed and other observations, such as by astrometry, are required to confirm it.